LouannFutur/large_range_of_features_analyzer_and_predictor/README.md

 Fun fact :
 I started about 10h p.m. to end up at 3h18 a.m. (the moment where I am writing this).
 I've study all the day, and it's a rare moment for me, to enjoy AI.

+And I'll of course publish another code (liscesed) with the continuety, for like putting in form the project in real world ...

 I gonna sleep